shijiazhuang34/KanPianManager/README.md

 * to provide mobile phone client interface (not open)

 ### warning
-#### please use in the local environment, please do not upload and outside network access, protect minors, starts from you and me.
+#### please use in the local environment, please do not upload or outside network access, protect minors, starts from you and me.